mesnitu/Bookx/ZC_INSTALLATION/[RENAME_TO_YOUR_ADMIN_FOLDER]/includes/extra_datafiles/bookx/Documentation.md

 To remove the BookX module from your shop installation, you can go to Admin –> Tools –> BookX: Installation & Tools.
 There you have different options to remove BookX from the database:

-**The first option** is to completely delete any products of type Book X in the database and all extra attributes like authors, publishers, genres etc.<br>
+**The first option** is to completely delete any products of type Book X in the database and all extra attributes like authors, publishers, genres etc.

 **The second option** involves first converting all existing BookX products to another product type (e.g. "Product General") keeping attributes such as price, name, weight which are present in BookX as well as the target product type. (***Currently this works with destination "Product General" but some more thinking needs to go into how to match attributes against another product type***)
 After the BookX products have been converted, you can choose the first option above to remove BookX, but now you have kept your products in the database.
 The product IDs remain unchanged, so existing references to these products (e.g. in orders) remain useable.

 If you run into problems uninstalling BookX, but the `Tools –> Bookx` menu has already been removed, you can try to trigger the uninstall script again by pasting the following URL into your browser: